Business tips

 • Use a professional profile picture and engaging banner.

-Your profile picture and header are visual cues that establish trust and professionalism.
+Your profile picture and header are visual cues that establish trust and professionalism, forming the foundation of effective personal branding social media.
 Use a clear, high-quality photo of yourself or a recognizable brand logo.
 For your header, consider a simple image that aligns with your niche, whether it’s a clean design or a graphic showcasing your key message.
 If you have a marketing designer on your team, ask them for help.

 • Pin your best tweet